 Adjustment of the scale

-First we duplicate “todi2″ to create “todi-ka” (see picture).
+First we duplicate "todi2" to create "todi-ka" (see picture).
 Note positions are identical in both versions.

-It may not be evident whether the syntonic comma needs to be increased or decreased to fix the position of “ma#”, but it is easy to try the other way in case the direction was wrong.
+It may not be obvious whether the syntonic comma needs to be increased or decreased to fix the position of "ma#", but it is easy to try the other way in case the direction was wrong.

-Other adjustments will depart from the “pure” model.
-These lead to changing frequency ratios in the table of the “todi-ka” page.
-Raising “rek” from 89 to 96 cents requires a raising of 7 cents amounting to ratio 2(7/1200) = 1.00405.
-This brings the position of “rek” from 1.053 to 1.057.
+Other adjustments deviate from the "pure" model.
+These result in changing frequency ratios in the table on the "todi-ka" page.
+An increase in "rek" from 89 to 96 cents requires an increase of 7 cents, corresponding to a ratio of 2(7/1200) = 1.00405.
+This changes the position of "rek" from 1.053 to 1.057.

-In the same way, lowering “gak” from 294 to 288 cents requires a lowering of 6 cents amounting to ratio 2(-6/1200) = 0.9965.
-This brings the position of “gak” from 1.185 to 1.181.
+In the same way, a reduction in "gak" from 294 to 288 cents requires a reduction of 6 cents, giving a ratio of 2(-6/1200) = 0.9965.
+This brings the position of "gak" from 1.185 to 1.181.

 Fortunately, these calculations are done by the machine: use the "MODIFY NOTE" button on the scale page.

 A tuning scheme for this scale type is suggested by the machine.
-The graphic representation shows that “ni” is not consonant with “ma#” as their interval is 684 cents, close to a wolf fifth of 680 cents.
+The graphical representation shows that "ni" is not consonant with "ma#" as their interval is 684 cents, close to a wolf fifth of 680 cents.
 Other notes are arranged on two cycles of perfect fifths.
-Interestingly, raising “rek” by 7 cents brought the “rek-ma#” fifth back to its perfect size (702 cents).
+Interestingly, raising "rek" by 7 cents brought the "rek-ma#" fifth back to its perfect size (702 cents).

 Choice of a recording